top of page

 FIRE CULT

-Acme Fire Cult is a live-fire concept from chefs Andrew Clarke and Daniel Watkins, born during the pandemic years when restaurants could only operate outside.
-Desperate to cook again after being locked down, the chefs dusted off some old barbecue grills, lit the fires, and cooked for up to 1200 people every weekend, in a disused carpark in Hackney, East London.
+Acme Fire Cult is a live-fire concept from chef Andrew Clarke, born during the pandemic years when restaurants could only operate outside.
+Desperate to cook again after being locked down, he dusted off some old barbecue grills, lit the fires, and cooked for up to 1200 people every weekend, in a disused carpark in Hackney, East London.

 The formula was simple; loud music, grilled food (mostly vegetables) banging cocktails, and great service.

-They had intended to cater events and parties, but when Steve Ryan of 40FT Brewery showed them an old wine bar opposite his taproom, the duo became a trio and Acme found a permanent home in the backstreets of Dalston.
+Andrew had intended to take Acme on the road, catering only for events and parties.
+But when Steve Ryan of 40FT Brewery showed him an old wine bar opposite his taproom, it was too good to pass up, and Acme found a permanent home in the backstreets of Dalston.

 Acme Fire Cult ‘the restaurant’ was born!